-16.2.1 Prevention of unauthorised persons from gaining access to Data Processing systems in which Personal Data are processed.
+- 16.2.1 Prevention of unauthorised persons from gaining access to Data Processing systems in which Personal Data is processed.

-16.2.4 Ensuring that Personal Data are protected against undesired destruction or loss.
+- 16.2.4 Ensuring that Personal Data is protected against undesired destruction or loss.

-16.2.6 Ensuring that Data are not kept longer than stipulated in the Data Retention Policy, including by requiring that Data transferred to third persons be returned or destroyed.
+- 16.2.6 Ensuring that Data is not kept longer than stipulated in the Data Retention Policy, including by requiring that Data transferred to third persons be returned or destroyed.

 17. Compliance Measurement.

-17.1 The HGC shall establish a schedule for and implement a Data Protection compliance audit for all business units.
+17.1 The HGC shall establish a schedule for and implement a privacy compliance audit for all business units.
 The HGC, in cooperation with the business units, shall devise a plan and schedule for correcting any identified deficiencies within a fixed, reasonable time.

-17.2 Each Company business unit shall review annually its Data collection, Processing, and Security practices and shall determine what Personal Data the business unit is collecting including that held in manual systems that constitute “Relevant Filing Systems”
+17.2 Each Company business unit shall review annually its Data collection, Processing, and Data Security practices and shall determine what Personal Data the business unit is collecting including that held in manual systems that constitute “Relevant Filing Systems”.

 17.3 The information collected in this annual review shall be delivered to the HGC for review and appropriate action including, without limitation, the following:

-18.1 This Policy shall be available to employees through the company Intranet and/or Entropy compliance system, and an abridged public version shall be made available to others via the Company’s website.
+18.1 This Policy shall be available to employees through the Company compliance system, and an abridged public version shall be made available to others via the Company’s website.

-18.3 This Policy may be revised at any time but at least annually by the HGC.
-Notice of significant revisions shall be provided to employees through the company Intranet and/or Entropy compliance system and to others via the Company’s website.
+18.2 This Policy may be revised at any time but at least annually by the HGC.
+Notice of significant revisions shall be provided to employees through the company compliance system and to others via the Company’s website.

 Consent: Consent means “any freely given specific and informed indication of his wishes by which the Data Subject signifies agreement to Personal Data relating to him being processed.”